 Access our extensive collection of primary and secondary sources with a focus on California law.
 Our collection also includes materials relating to federal legislation, and historical and international law.

-Watch and listen to videos and podcasts produced by the staff of California State Library, including interviews with reenactors of historical California figures and readings of our extensive haiku collection.
+Watch and listen to videos and podcasts produced by the staff of the California State Library, including interviews with reenactors of historical California figures and readings of our extensive haiku collection.